aakarsh/x/README.md

-x is a minimalistic text editor, using the ncurses library, still just good enough to author this text.
+x is a minimalistic text editor, using the ncurses library.
+Still just good enough to author this text.